Best Chicken Tortilla Soup Recipe

 This Easy Chicken Tortilla Soup is so flavorful, packed with protein, and can easily be made in less than an hour.
 It is also so easy to customize with all of the toppings you can add (see below for our suggestions).

-- Veggies: This recipe would also work with extra celery, onions, corn, tomatoes, or black beans according to your preferences.
+Veggies: This recipe would also work with extra celery, onions, corn, tomatoes, or black beans according to your preferences.
+Or try this Chicken Vegetable Soup Recipe!

-This Chicken Tortilla Soup is delicious on its own, but it also can be enjoyed with a side of bread, tortilla chips, or if you want something even more filling, you can eat it with a side of tacos.
+This Chicken Tortilla Soup is delicious on its own, but it can also be enjoyed with a side of bread, tortilla chips, or, if you want something even more filling, you can eat it with a side of chicken tacos.

 I added 1/4 cup of flour to a bowl and scooped out about 1-2 cups of broth from the soup pot (it’s ok if you get some veggie/chicken pieces, but try to get mostly broth).